 The following are three disadvantages and three advantages of homeschooling.

 The Ultimate Echo Chamber

-For many families the question of education is limited to what is most accessible and affordable.
+For many families, the question of education is limited to what is most accessible and affordable.
 For homeschooling to work, at least one parent is typically playing an active role in the education process.
 This means planning and execution of a curriculum.
 As such, homeschooling either means one spouse gives up their job and income or else hiring a tutor to be brought in.
 Homeschooling does not come with scholarships or donors.
-With nearly half the families in the US living below the poverty line, is homeschooling just another privilege keeping the educated, educated, and the working class, struggling?
+With the poverty rate in America at nearly 12%, with almost one is six kids living in poverty, is homeschooling just another privilege keeping the educated, educated, and the working class, struggling?

 Homeschooling Sets Unnecessary Hurdles

 The GED, or high school equivalency test, demonstrates that the level of knowledge obtained by a student is that of a high school graduate.
 The GED is generally viewed as the equivalent to a high school diploma, which is why it is the most common standardized test for a homeschooler at the end of his or her education.
 And although it is common to take the GED, people who pass it are no better off than high school dropouts in the eyes of many employers.
 Jobs that require only a GED will keep your child at minimum wage with little room for growth.
 Navigating the job market is a daunting task at the best of times.
 Isn’t every parent’s mission to prepare their children for the great big world?
 As there are more college and employment options with an accredited high school diploma, it seems beneficial in the long term to educate children through traditional school systems.

 There’s no place like home(school)